-c.
+- c.
 For any client that declines the option of telephonic signature, mail the DSS-8178, Energy Programs Application to the applicant.
 Do not key an application in NC FAST until the signed DSS-8178 is returned.
-The county is responsible for keeping a record of applications being mailed.
+The county is responsible for keeping a record of applications being mailed. - Applications mailed after the conclusion of a telephone interview must be returned and signed by the applicant or authorized representative. - Applications not returned or returned not signed are incomplete.